bandilem-git/FTP-POC/README.md

 *this is a component for a bigger project*

+## DESCRIPTION
+This repo is a recreation of an FTP server not following all the RFC Standards but follows general convention user can upload file, download files and review logs

+The architecture uses a dual-channel design:

+Control server (commands and control flow)
+Data server (file transfer operations)

+## Requirements

+- Compiler: clang++
+- Standard: C++17
+- Recommended OS: Linux / Unix-like environment

-## REQUIREMENTS
+## Building the Project

-> compiler : clang++
-> C++ version: c++ 17
+Build all components:

-## BUILDING PROJECT
+### BUILDING PROJECT

+#### RUN SERVERS
-> make all
+- make run-server

+#### RUN CLIENT
-> make run-servers
+- make run-client
-> make run client

 ## CLEANING THE PROJECT
+***remove compiled binaries***
 > make clean

-## DESCRIPTION
-This repo is a recreation of an FTP server not following all the RFC's but follows general convention user can upload file, download files and review logs

 ### CURRENT FEATURES
 - Uploading Files: up + follow instructions